 Why is Therapy Important

-Children who have developmental delays or special needs often need help to improve their language, speech, and communication skills.
-Children who cannot express their wants and needs can become frustrated and turn to inappropriate behaviors to try and express themselves.
-A speech therapist can help your child to become a successful communicator by working on articulation and language skills, so he can more easily share his wants, needs and feelings.
+Children who have developmental delays or disabilities often need help to improve their language, speech, and communication skills.
+Children who cannot express their wants and needs can become frustrated and turn to challenges behaviors to try and express themselves.
+A speech therapist can help your child to become a successful communicator, so they can more easily share their wants, needs and feelings.
 If your child has feeding issues, a SLP can help make meal time an easier and more enjoyable experience for your child.

 Learn more about Feeding Groups & VitalStim Therapy.